A Compact Source of Positron Beams with Small Thermal Emittance: Conclusions and Future Work

 The electrostatic trap and beamline described here is capable of producing useful positron beams in a compact footprint.
 Such a device will enable access to positron beams for accelerator physics studies at universities and national laboratories that currently lack infrastructure for positron beam generation.
 Although the repetition rate of this positron source is too low for High Energy Physics applications, it is sufficient for studies at PWFA facilities, including the AWAKE facility which produces an experimental shot once every thirty seconds~\cite{Gschwendtner2022}.

 Further studies will be undertaken to explore tailored solenoidal magnetic fields that suppress emittance growth at the start of the rf cavity.
 We also plan to study remoderation of the positron beam to remove intrinsic angular momentum at the cost of reduced bunch charge~\cite{Mills1980b}.
-The brighter positron beams produced by remoderation may prove useful as a compliment to Ultrafast Electron Diffraction (UED) experiments~\cite{Filippetto2022} where the positive beam charge can be used to reduce systematics when used in tandem with electron beams.
+The brighter positron beams produced by remoderation may prove useful as a complement to Ultrafast Electron Diffraction (UED) experiments~\cite{Filippetto2022} where the positive beam charge can be used to reduce systematics when used in tandem with electron beams.
+UED experiments and PWFA studies with positrons require sub-picosecond bunch lengths, which are delivered by our proposed beamline.
 The ultimate application of this technology would be a positron source for a damping ring-free collider~\cite{Xu2023}.
 This would require multiplexing of the compact positron source.
 Multiplexing of positron sources has been previously considered to meet the demands of the NLC collider concept~\cite{Tang}.
 However, given the repetition rate of existing compact positron sources, this would require thousands of sources operating simultaneously, so research in this direction should focus on increasing the repetition rate of a single source.